When restoring a virtual machine from backup, you can choose to restore the VM as an Azure Resource Manager VM.

 Azure VM Considerations

-Before you convert a VM from a non-Azure hypervisor using a "restore as" operation or a replication operation, verify that the source VM meets the requirements for non-endorsed distributions.
+Before you convert a VM from a non-Azure hypervisor using a "restore as" operation, verify that the source VM meets the requirements for non-endorsed distributions.
 This verification is important because Linux VMs that are based on an endorsed distribution of Microsoft Azure have the prerequisites that enable them to run on Azure, but VMs that originate from other hypervisors might not.
 For more information, see Information for Non-Endorsed Distributions.

 Azure Stack Hub to Azure conversion is not supported for bring your own subscription (BYOS) images.